sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

   ret i32 4120
 }
 ```
+This is the same LLVM output that the C code compiles to when using `restrict` (with an added `noalias` on `y` because it is also an `&mut`).
+It turns out this reasoning can be extrapolated, letting [most reference be marked as](https://github.com/rust-lang/rust/blob/cb79c42008b970269f6a06b257e5f04b93f24d03/compiler/rustc_ty_utils/src/abi.rs#L273) `noalias`.
+Though, a better way of saying this is the langauge's aliasing rules make sure not to preclude letting these optimizations occur.

+These restrictions to alias still do exist

+It's worth noting these rules do not preclude all mutable aliasing.
+Scanning a couple Rust projects we can see

+There are cases for which aliases
+The cases in which a `noalias` cannot be inserted are mainly to do with unsafe code[^4].

 TODO: POINT OUT THE CODE AND SHOW NOALIAS IS ALWAYS A THING EXCEPT FOR THE WEIRD INTERIOR MUTABILITY PINNING THING, THOUGH MAYBE IGNORE THAT FOR NOW.
 THEN SHOW SOME NUMBERS WHICH SHOW THAT ALIASING STILL IS A THING BY RUNNING BUMPALO AND AHO-COSICK AND MAYBE A COUPLE OTHER THINGS.
 CONCLUDE WITH SAYING ALIASING IS A THING AND HAS TO BE BUT WITH STRICT ALIASING RULES WE CAN STILL GET STRONG GUARENTEES.